bixb922/umidiparser/README.md

 * False: when iterating through a track or midi file, a different event object is returned each time (this is the typical Python behavior).

+## MidiFile instance variables
+### tracks
+List of MidiTrack objects, one for each track.

 # Class MidiEvent